Transforma logo

 A full set of forecast data, including country-level forecasts, sector breakdowns and public/private network splits, is available through the IoT Forecast tool.

-Key market developments in Worker Safety Application Group
+Key market developments in the Worker Safety Application Group

 Lone Worker Safety